Aurami11/can_i_beat_the_market_first_attempt/README.md

 ## Results

 Despite relatively low R² values and occasionally negative results, the predictions demonstrated intriguing potential.
-Below are the details from the Linear Regression model:
+Below are the details from the Linear Regression model for APPL stock prices:

                                  OLS Regression Results
 =======================================================================================